ajtran303/everygoth/README.md

 I format the tweets with mix-ins from my Gothify module.

 Finally, I make another Twitter API call to update @everygoth.

-~I use the public domain Webster's Second International Dictionary for my word list.
-It is 235,886 words long.~

-~@everygoth tweets every half hour and will take **thirteen and a half years** to finish tweeting!~

 #### [Attribution](https://twitter.com/haograms/status/1253115340424245249)